 - Reward your GSD, whether with treats, a pat on the head, or praise with the words “good boy/girl” in a playful voice.

 - Use a firm NO for corrections if needed.

-- Never yell or physically punish your dog because that can make training scary and unpleasant for your puppy.
+- Never yell, physically punish, or discipline your dog harshly because that can make training scary and unpleasant for your puppy.

 - Use both verbal and hand signals.

 Training a puppy to “Sit” is usually the first command to teach your dog, and it will determine a base for many additional commands.

 - Step 1: Take a handful of treats and take your German Shepherd to a place or room where there will be no distractions.